mikewuu/mikewuu/README.md

 # Hello, they call me Mike. 👋

 I code for work, but mostly for joy.
 I'm proficient in  JS, TS, and BS.
 I also dabble in innocuous amounts of PHP, Swift, Kotlin, Python, and Java (when I have to).
-I am also an aspiring order muppet.
+Aspiring order muppet.

 <!--
 **mikewuu/mikewuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.